OjasRamwala/ClinValAI/README.md

 # Reproducing ClinValAI

-- AI_Algo_Dockerfiles: Scripts to enable the customization of docker images to facilitate the execution of input auditing, data standardization, data restructuring, algorithm inferencing, and score extraction.
+- AI_Algo_Dockerfiles: Scripts to enable the customization of docker images to facilitate the execution of input auditing, data standardization, data restructuring, algorithm inferencing, and score extraction mechanisms.

 - miniwdl_workflows: Scripts for workflow representation, job scheduling, and batch processing orchestration mechanisms.